 I immediately grabbed Sheba, put her in the bedroom, and closed the door.
 I returned to the living room to face the creature and decide what to do.
 With the screen door closed, I couldn’t figure out how it had gotten inside my house.

 I quickly decided the best course of action was to open the back screen door and chase it out.
-Because of the narrowness of the kitchen, when the backdoor was opened to the inside of my house, it created a hallway (see floor layout diagram).
+The back door opened to the inside of my house, perpendicular to the wall, creating a hallway and blocking the bathroom (see floor layout diagram).
 In order to open the screen door, I would have to be standing almost directly underneath the raccoon, close enough for it to attack me.
 Due to its growling, there was no way I was going to open the screen door from inside my house.
 The only option left was to open the screen door from the outside via my backyard, which was completely fenced in with no gate.
 I was going to have to climb over the fence in order to get into my backyard.

 I went around the side of the house, gripped the top of the fence firmly, and hauled one leg, then the other, over the fence.
-Just as I was about to hop down to the ground, the thought crossed my mind that jumping to the ground in the dark, when I couldn’t see what I’d be landing on, might not be a great idea.
+Just as I was about to hop down to the ground, the thought crossed my mind that, in the dark, this might not be a great idea.
 I did it anyway, and it turned out to be a terrible idea.
 My right foot landed on an uneven spot in the yard and my ankle rolled.
 I fell to the ground, my foot curled to the inside of my leg, and I was fairly sure I’d heard something crackle as I went down.